MMIV-ML/fastMONAI/research/vestibular_schwannoma/README.md

 ## Requirements

-fastMONAI and its dependencies.
+An editable install of this repository (`pip install -e '.[dev]'` from the repo root).
+Both notebooks resolve their paths from `fastMONAI.__file__` and `chdir` into `research/vestibular_schwannoma`, so a plain PyPI install of fastMONAI will not work: there is no `research/` directory under `site-packages`.

 UNet and DynUNet are MONAI built-ins and need nothing extra.
-SegMamba needs our fork; see "Install SegMamba" in `01_five_fold_cross_validation.ipynb` for the one-line GitHub install.
+SegMamba needs our fork; section 1 ("Environment setup") of `01_five_fold_cross_validation.ipynb` prints the one-line GitHub install if the import fails.